Back to all

 Baltic Biking UPGRADE

-Baltic Biking UPGRADE (BBU) is an Interreg South Baltic co-funded project aiming to support small and medium-sized enterprises (SMEs) along the southern part of EuroVelo 10 – Baltic Sea Cycle Route.
-The nine partners, covering six countries, will seek to assist the SMEs in developing bicycle-friendly services as well as in creating cycling tourism products and offers.
+Baltic Biking UPGRADE (BBU) is an Interreg South Baltic project aiming at supporting small and medium-sized enterprises (SMEs) along the southern part of EuroVelo 10 – Baltic Sea Cycle Route.
+The nine partners, covering six countries and more than half of the route, will assist SMEs in developing cycling-friendly services and new cycling tourism offers.

 CMYK_Logo_BBU_Interreg South Baltic 2021-2027@4x-100 white background.jpg

-Following the Biking South Baltic project results, and based on ECF expertise and discussion with regions’ authorities, an application was submitted to the Interreg South Baltic programme with success.
-This project was born out of the assessment that SMEs are aware of the EuroVelo 10 – Baltic Sea Cycle Route's potential but do not know how to connect their offer with the route and market it to future customers.
+Following the Biking South Baltic project, and based on discussion with regions’ authorities and ECF expertise, an application was submitted to the Interreg South Baltic programme with success.
+This project was born out of the assessment that SMEs are aware of the near location of EuroVelo 10 – Baltic Sea Cycle Route but do not know how to take advantage of this potential and to connect their offer with the route and market it to future customers.

 BBU 3rd partner project meeting in Lolland Falster, Denmark, October 2024